![]() |

 Is the overnight train safe?

-Yes it is.
-In a sleeper or couchette it's both comfortable and safe for families, solo females, or anyone.
-Look at the sleeper corridor above and see how quiet and civilised it is.
-Compartments in the Comfortline sleeping-car have a hotel-style card-key lock, so the standard carriage keys used by railway staff can't open them from outside, only the sleeper attendant's special master key-card can open them.
+Yes.
+In a sleeper or couchette it's comfortable and safe for families, solo females, or anyone.
+Look at the sleeper photos above and see how quiet and civilised it is.
+Compartments in the Comfortline sleeping-car have a hotel-style card-key lock, so carriage keys used by rail staff can't open them from outside, only the sleeper attendant's special master key can open them.
 Then - also like a hotel - there's an additional security deadbolt which can only be locked and unlocked from inside.
-Couchette compartments have a normal lock (which can be opened from outside with a staff key) and a security lock or chain which can't be unlocked from outside - just make sure you use that bolt or chain as well as the normal lock, plus the same common sense you'd use in any hotel room.
+Couchette compartments have a normal lock (which can be opened from outside with a staff key) and a security lock or chain which can't be unlocked from outside - just make sure you use that bolt or chain as well as the normal lock.
 In couchettes I usually put my daypack with any valuables by my pillow.
 An attendant is on duty in the sleeping-car and couchette car throughout the journey.
 Sharing isn't a problem, if you don't want to pay for a whole compartment to yourself.
 You'll share with other passengers just like you, often fellow tourist or Interrailers or Eurailers.
-Sleeper compartments are single-sex when not booked in their entirety by people travelling together.
-Couchettes are mixed sex as you don't normally get fully undressed.
+Sleeper compartments are single-gender when not booked in their entirety by people travelling together.
+Couchettes are usually mixed gender as you don't normally get fully undressed.

 -